exonum/exonum-client/README.md

 #### Exonum.Timespec

-Integer value of the length of `8` bytes.
+Unsigned integer value of the length of `8` bytes.
 Represents Unix time in nanosecond.

 #### Exonum.Bool